amitu/amitu.github.com/taser/index.md

 it is unsafe.
 Families can not let their daughters to travel in unsafe areas and times, even at the expense on their education.
-Even people who are not getting raped are victims of rape, entire generations are being denied access to education, job opportunities because of the this.
+Even people who are not getting raped are victims of rape, entire generations are being denied access to education, job opportunities because of this.

 #### Solution